The Space Traders

+The story was adapted for television in 1994 as part of the anthology Cosmic Slop.

 Plot summary

-In the year 2000, extraterrestrials arrive on Earth and offer the United States gold, safe nuclear power, and other technological advances in exchange for all of its Black citizens.
-They require a decision in 5 days.
+On January 1, 2000, extraterrestrials arrive on Earth and offer the United States gold, safe nuclear power, and other technological advances in exchange for all of its Black citizens.
+They require a decision by January 17, Martin Luther King Jr. Day.
 Gleason Golightly, a prominent Black conservative, participates in the cabinet's discussion of the proposed trade.
 Golightly, ordinarily an "Uncle Tom" on racial matters, is adamantly against the trade for moral reasons.
 The completely White cabinet discounts his moral objections because they believe the trade will fix the United States' practical environmental and economic problems.

 Later, Golightly attends a meeting of Black community members.
-He suggests that if Black people pretend that they are getting the best part of the deal, White people will oppose it out of envy.
-A black preacher responds that Golightly's understanding of White psychology has merit, but he cannot go along with such a cynical ploy, and the group votes instead for boycotts and protests.
+He suggests that if Black people pretend that they are getting the best part of the deal, White people will oppose it out of envy and claim reverse discrimination.
+A preacher responds that Golightly's understanding of White psychology has merit, but he cannot go along with such a cynical ploy, and the group votes instead for boycotts and protests.

 A prominent group of American Jews forms the "Anne Frank Committee," intending to smuggle Blacks out of the country before the trade.
 The FBI publishes the names of the Committee's members and they are forced into hiding themselves.

-A Constitutional amendment is proposed, authorizing Congress to induce Blacks into "special service," with language modeled on the "Selective Service Act of 1918 [sic]".
-A national referendum on the amendment is scheduled for the 5th day by phone vote.
+A Constitutional amendment is proposed, authorizing Congress to induce Blacks into "special service," with language modeled on the WWI Selective Service Act.
+State referendums on the amendment are scheduled.
 The Supreme Court rejects several legal challenges to the referendum process, citing as precedent the majority opinion in Giles v.
 Harris (1903).
-White televangelists line up in favor of the trade.
+White televangelists line up in favor of the trade, while businesses dependent on racial exploitation oppose it.

-On the 5th day, the national referendum is held.
+On the final day, the constitutional referendum is held.
 The trade is approved by a 70/30 margin.
-The darker skinned Black population of the United States (including Golightly himself) are rounded up by the military and sent into the extraterrestrials' ships.
+The Black population of the United States (including Golightly himself) are rounded up by the military and sent into the extraterrestrials' ships.
 The ships are emptied of the promised gold, minerals and machinery, and then filled with 20 million Black men, women, and children - stripped down to a single undergarment and bound by thin chains.

 Television adaptation

-The story was adapted for television in 1994 by director Reginald Hudlin and writer Trey Ellis as part of the HBO anthology television film Cosmic Slop, which presented three Twilight Zone-style stories from a Black perspective.
-Robert Guillaume starred as Golightly and Ronald Reagan impersonator Jay Koch played the space trader spokesman, whom Bell's story described as speaking in the "familiar, comforting tones of former U.S. president Reagan."
+The story was adapted for television in 1994 by director Reginald Hudlin and writer Trey Ellis as part of the HBO made-for-TV anthology film Cosmic Slop.
+Robert Guillaume starred as Golightly and Ronald Reagan impersonator Jay Koch played the space trader spokesman, described in the story as sounding like Reagan.

+In the adaptation, there is a shorter five day deadline for the trade offer, and it is conducted by phone vote.
+The ending shows the black population departing via a beam of light with only one carry-on bag.
+In this version, Golightly's wife attempts to leave with her family, but is forced to stay by the military as she is light-skinned.